msachi/coding-tips/for-loop-condition-expression.md

   console.log("Hello!");
 }
 ```
 However, this code will generate a new random number before each loop iteration, meaning that the probability of the loop running many times will be much smaller than the probability of it running once or twice.
-This is because even if the random number generated is `10`, it will likely be replaced with a smaller random number in the next loop iteration, and the loop will stop sooner than would be expected from the uniform probability distribution.
+This is because even if the random number generated is high, it will likely be replaced with a smaller random number in the next loop iteration, and the loop will stop sooner than would be expected from the uniform probability distribution.

 A better way of getting the loop to run between `1` and `10` times would be:
 ``` javascript